The Terrible Catsafterme

 • 045.
 I’ll See You in Court – UNAIRED in United States until 6/18/2002

 • Peg is desperate for sex with Al, so she looks to Marcy for some ideas of how to seduce him.
 A TV host recommends different areas of the house, but none of those interest her except the kitchen, which Al claims is a spot where he never gets what he wants either.
 Marcy suggests a sleazy motel called the Hop On Inn, so Peg gets Al to go there.
 As they are ‘warming up’, Peg pops in a pornographic video supplied by the motel, which turns out to be a video of Steve and Marcy during their last visit.
 Peg and Al do their thing at the motel, and then take the copy of the tape and show it to Steve and Marcy.
 They are both mortified, but Marcy and Al want to commit violence to the motel owners, while Steve and Peg think it is wiser to sue them.
 Steve brings about a lawsuit on behalf of the four of them for one million dollars, and acts as his own attorney against the barracuda defense lawyer Ms. Weigel (Lora Zane).
 Steve delivers an opening statement that puts the stenographer to sleep and leaves time for the judge (Lillian Lehman) to read her book.
 He then shows both videos to the jury, with their last nearly four hours, and the Bundys’ lasting just seconds.
 Then Ms. Weigel puts Marcy on the stand and questions how much of a slut she is, and states that Marcy must have known she is being filmed after being at the motel 50 or 60 times.
 She then questions Al, who admits that he’s only there because his wife is tired of poverty and she promised him $5000 from the settlement.
 Weigel finally puts Peg on the stand, and she is forced to admit that she and Al didn’t even actually have sex.
 When all is said and done, the jury foreman (Ken Thorley) announces that Steve and Marcy will receive $10,000 in punitive damages, while Al and Peg will receive nothing since they didn’t have sex.
-After everyone clears the courtroom, Al takes Peg behind the judge’s bench and they have sex for four hours.
+After everyone clears the courtroom, Al takes Peg behind the judge’s bench, and they have sex for four hours.
 Peg notes that if they had been filmed, it would have been worth a million dollars.
 It turns out they are being filmed by the court’s CCTV.
-NOTE: Due to the content of this episode, they refused to air it in the United States, so it was never seen in America until the Fx network aired it in 2002 for the first time.
+NOTE: Due to the content of this episode, Fox refused to air it in the United States, so it was never seen in America until the FX network aired it in 2002 for the first time.
 Four lines were cut from this version, so the episode has never aired in its entirety.
 7/7/22

 • 046.
 Eatin’ Out – 2/19/1989